 -- Microsoft has written an excellent tutorial

-Started with ASP.NET MVC 5 that explains how to create a new project in VS,
+Started with ASP.NET MVC 5 that describes how to create a new project in VS,

-the MVC design pattern, and creating controllers, models, and views.
+the MVC design pattern and add controllers, models, and views.

 Complete the third part of the tutorial

 Adding a View.
 Tips:

 - The tutorial asks you to modify the Index and Welcome action methods that you created in the previous steps.
 Instead

 add second action methods named Index2 and Welcome2 so your previous work is not overwritten.
 The corresponding views will also be named Index2.cshtml and Welcome2.cshtml.

 - Complete!
 You have created your first MVC web application.

 - Photos - In this exercise you will create a controller and four views that display flower photos.
 The exercise illustrates controller action methods and passing parameters into a controller.

 - Add a new empty controller named "PhotosController" to the project that you created in the first exercise.